Convenio (CLA) Insurance Spain

 Here is what you need to know.

-Convenio insurance — known internationally as Collective Labour Agreement insurance, or CLA insurance — is the umbrella term for the various employee-benefit insurances mandated by Spain's sectoral collective bargaining agreements.
-The Spanish employment law system (governed by the Estatuto de los Trabajadores, Real Decreto Legislativo 2/2015) operates substantially through these agreements: roughly 5,000 active convenios at national, regional, provincial and local level, between them covering virtually every legitimate area of employment in the country.
+Convenio insurance is known internationally as Collective Labour Agreement (CLA) insurance.
+It is the staff cover that Spain's sector bargaining agreements require employers to provide.
+Spanish employment law (the Estatuto de los Trabajadores, Real Decreto Legislativo 2/2015) runs largely through these agreements.
+There are roughly 5,000 active convenios at national, regional, provincial and local level.
+Together they cover almost every area of employment in the country.

-Each convenio sets minimum employment terms across an entire industry — wages, working hours, holiday entitlement, severance arrangements, and crucially for our purposes, the insurance protections that the employer must provide for staff.
+Each convenio sets minimum terms across a whole industry.
+These cover wages, working hours, holidays and severance.
+They also set the part that matters here: the insurance the employer must provide for staff.

-Generali Convenio Colectivo is the integrated product that handles the full spectrum of convenio insurance obligations on one schedule.
-The policy schedule names the specific convenios applicable to your workforce, confirms the benefit levels meet or exceed the mandated minimums, and produces a compliance certificate dated to the most recent convenio update.
+Generali Convenio Colectivo is the all-in-one product that handles your convenio insurance duties on one schedule.
+The schedule names the convenios that apply to your staff.
+It confirms the benefit levels meet or beat the required minimums.
+It also gives a compliance certificate dated to the latest convenio update.

 The Three Layers of Convenio Insurance Obligation

-Spanish convenio insurance obligations typically fall into three distinct layers.
-Most convenios mandate elements from all three; some mandate only one or two.
-Understanding which layers apply to your workforce is the starting point of compliance:
+Convenio insurance duties usually fall into three layers.
+Most convenios require parts of all three; some require only one or two.
+Working out which layers apply to your staff is the first step to compliance:

 Layer 2.
 Death from any cause (life cover).
-Mandated in many but not all convenios.
-Where mandated, the employer provides a defined lump sum on the death of the employee from any cause — natural death, illness, suicide after the qualifying period, accident — paid to the spouse or convenio-defined beneficiaries.
-Typical mandated amounts run €15,000–€30,000 at minimum, sometimes higher in specific sectors.
+This is required in many but not all convenios.
+Where required, the employer provides a defined lump sum if the employee dies from any cause.
+This covers natural death, illness, suicide after the qualifying period and accident.
+The benefit is paid to the spouse or convenio-defined beneficiaries.
+Typical required amounts run €15,000–€30,000 at minimum, sometimes higher in specific sectors.

 Layer 3.
 Daily sickness allowance and other complementary benefits.
-A smaller subset of convenios mandate complementary daily allowances during periods of medical incapacity, paid in addition to the public sick-pay benefit.
-Some convenios add particular benefits like equipment-replacement allowances, maternity supplements, or contributions to professional training funds.
+A smaller group of convenios require extra daily allowances during periods of medical incapacity.
+These are paid on top of the public sick-pay benefit.
+Some convenios add particular benefits too.
+Examples include equipment-replacement allowances, maternity supplements, or contributions to professional training funds.

 Who Is Subject to Convenio Insurance Obligations